Wim Hof Breathing – is it the right thing for YOU?

 But why does Wim’s website say his method is good for anxiety?

 Wim Hof Breathing can be a major way to build your capacity to respond to stress in some situations.
-It trains your stress response by inducing a high-arousal, anxious state and guiding you through coming back down from that stimulated state.
+It trains your stress response by inducing a high-arousal, anxious state and guiding you through coming back down with skill from that stimulated state.

 There are real benefits to controlling your breathing patterns consciously no matter how you breathe.
 It’s like how starting any exercise helps health – improving your breathing skill will help you keep a clear head, be more present and have more capacity for what life throws at you.